Puppies Crying and Distressed at Night

 All your new dog is doing is following it natural instinct when it cries when left alone.

-Either in the nesting box or the wild, young pups learn that if they are separated from the rest of the pack, and they call for help, members of the pack will quickly locate them.
+Either in the nesting box or the wild, young pups learn that if they are separated from the rest of the pack, and they call for help then the mother will quickly locate them.

-If you do move the pup to the bedroom, it will need to be within a secure area containing an OPEN indoor kennel/crate especially if they are under 12 weeks.
+If you do move the pup to the bedroom, it will need to be within a secure area containing an indoor kennel/crate with the door open especially if they are under 12 weeks.

 It is therefore very helpful to have a Puppy Play-Pen, as well as the crate, with newspaper down in the playpen.
 Never put paper in the crate.